 Girls did not go to grammar schools.
 However, girls from well-off families were usually educated at home.
 Tutors taught upper-class girls.
 Middle-class girls were taught reading, writing, arithmetic, and skills like sewing by their mothers.
-Merchant’s daughters were very often taught to run their father’s business.
+Merchants’ daughters were very often taught to run their father’s businesses.
 Some women were taught to read by their husbands or by the parish priest.

 In the 16th century, some upper-class women were highly educated.
-Two of Henry VIII’s wives, n and n were well educated.
+Two of Henry VIII’s wives, Catherine of Aragon and Catherine Parr were well-educated.
 (Catherine Parr was a famous writer).
-Queen Elizabeth, I was also well educated and she liked reading.
+Queen Elizabeth, I was also well-educated and she liked reading.
 Girls learned music and dancing and needlework.
 They also learned to read and write.
 They might also learn languages like Greek and Latin, Spanish, Italian, and French.
-However, towards the end of the 16th-century girls spent less time on academic subjects and more time on skills like music and embroidery.
+However, towards the end of the 16th century girls spent less time on academic subjects and more time on skills like music and embroidery.

 Of course, most children in Tudor England did not go to school.
 Boys and girls from poor families were expected to start working and contributing to the family income from the time they were about 7 years old.
 Even in wealthy families, people believed that girls should not be idle.
 Obviously, they were allowed some time to play but otherwise, they were supposed to work e.g. by weaving or reading suitable books.
 All children, whether male or female and rich or poor were supposed to obey their parents and treat them with respect.
 Discipline was harsh.
 (Although children were precious).